 shows progress toward successful completion of the program, demonstrated through continued enrollment in the program at the time of eligibility redetermination, as described in D-1000 of this guide.

-Child—An individual who meets the general eligibility requirements contained in this guide for receiving .
+Child—An individual who meets the general eligibility requirements contained in this guide for receiving Child Care Services.

-Child care contractor—The entity or entities under contract with the Board to manage .
-This includes contractors involved in determining eligibility for contractors involved;
+Child care contractor—The entity or entities under contract with the Board to manage Child Care Services.
+This includes contractors involved in:

+determining eligibility for Child Care Services;

-the billing and reimbursement process related to child care subsidies; and contractors involved in the funding of quality improvement activities.
+the billing and provider payment process related to child care subsidies; and

+the funding of quality improvement activities.

 Child care desert—An area described in the Texas Labor Code §302.0461 in which the number of children under age six with working parents is at least three times greater than the capacity of licensed child care providers in the area, based on data published annually by TWC.